 In 2016, the Houston marketing community said goodbye to Penny after a long and courageous battle with cancer.
 But her dream of giving back remains strong and is embedded in each of our board members.
 We realize the significance of marketing careers and believe in guiding and supporting future marketers.
 Because of Penny, the spirit of giving back to the marketing community is the heart and soul of AMA Houston.
 We launched the Penny Todd Scholarship in her honor in 2016 and have since awarded more than $21,000 to deserving Houston-area undergraduate college students majoring in marketing or a related field.
 This year, we are pleased to announce we will award up to $5,000 in Penny’s honor.

-Corporate and individual donations to the scholarship fund are open year-round, and our application process for students is open February – May, with a recipient announcement in June.
+Corporate and individual donations to the scholarship fund are open year-round.

 - Have a 3.0 Grade Point Average (GPA) or greater on a 4.0 scale

 - Either be attending college or university in the greater Houston area, or have graduated from high school in the greater Houston area.
 Applicants from colleges or universities throughout Texas are welcome to apply, provided they graduate high school in the Houston area.

 - Be enrolled in a full-time undergraduate course of study at an accredited 2-year or 4-year college or university with a declared major in marketing, advertising, graphic arts, media or related field of study.